 “The first impression I had was of this guy who was a bit like Brian Jones singing like a nine-year-old girl,” remembers Erol Alkan, the British DJ who released Connan’s first UK album.

 “He was clearly someone special,” Neil Finn observed.
 “Looking the audience in the eye with an infectious grin, tearing off slippery licks and singing very strange songs in the voice of a child.
 It was very compelling and just a little unsettling.”

 “I think it’s really brave,” said Mica Levia, soundtrack composer and leader of Micachu and The Shapes.
 “It’s just completely honest.
 It’s kind of bananas, but honest.”

 Connan Tant Hosford grew up in the small beachside town of Te Awanga, Hawke’s Bay, in a household where creativity was encouraged.
-His father Adrian, an immigrant from Ireland, had sung in bands before turning his hand to architectural drafting.
-The young Connan would draw, built his own miniature amusement park rides with his two brothers, draw comics, and play music.
+His father Adrian, an immigrant from Ireland, sang in bands before turning his hand to architectural drafting.
+The young Connan drew, built his own miniature amusement park rides with his two brothers, created comics, and played music.

 But by the time he reached secondary school, adolescent self-consciousness had kicked in and Connan temporarily put music aside.
 After he left school he picked fruit around Hawkes Bay and acted in local theatre productions before moving to Wellington, where he began playing again.